kalarp/cognify/README.md

 ---

-**Paideia** is built to empower learners everywhere.
+**Cognify** is built to empower learners everywhere.
 You own your data, your AI, and your learning journey.

-You can watch live development at [https://paideia-chaosweasl.vercel.app/](https://paideia-chaosweasl.vercel.app/)
+You can watch live development at [https://cognify-chaosweasl.vercel.app/](https://cognify-chaosweasl.vercel.app/)